Parvovirus B19: Fifth disease

+Papular purpuric gloves and socks syndrome

-Teenagers or young adults may develop the so-called "Papular Purpuric Gloves and Socks Syndrome".
+Teenagers or young adults may develop the so-called papular purpuric gloves and socks syndrome.
+It is a cutaneous condition characterized by pruritus, edema, and erythema of the hands and feet.

-AIDS

-Parvovirus B19 is a cause of chronic anemia in individuals who have AIDS.
-It is frequently overlooked.
-Treatment with intravenous immunoglobulin usually resolves the anemia although relapse can occur.
-The parvovirus infection may trigger an inflammatory reaction in AIDS patients who have just begun antiretroviral therapy.

-Arthritis and arthralgias
+In 1996, an association with parvovirus B19 was described, after virus was demonstrated in skin biopsy samples, subsequently corroborated in numerous publications.

+Polyarthropathy syndrome

-Arthralgias and arthritis are commonly reported in association with parvovirus B19 infection in adults whereas erythema infectiosum is the main symptom observed in children.
+Arthralgias and arthritis are commonly reported in association with parvovirus B19 infection in adults in the absence of skin findings, whereas erythema infectiosum is the main symptom observed in children.
 The occurrence of arthralgia coincides with the initial detection of circulating IgM- and IgG-antibodies against the viral structural proteins VP1 and VP2.
 Parvovirus B19 infection may affect the development of arthritis.
 In adults (and perhaps some children), parvovirus B19 can lead to a seronegative arthritis which is usually easily controlled with analgesics.
 Women are approximately twice as likely as men to experience arthritis after parvovirus infection.
 Possibly up to 15% of all new cases of arthritis are due to parvovirus, and a history of recent contact with a patient and positive serology generally confirms the diagnosis.
 This arthritis does not progress to other forms of arthritis.
 Typically joint symptoms last 1–3 weeks, but in 10–20% of those affected, it may last weeks to months.

 A Danish study has links between B19 with polymyalgia rheumatica.

-Aplastic crisis
+Aplastic crisis and chronic erythroid hypoplasia

 Although most patients have a decrease of erythropoiesis (production of red blood cells) during parvovirus infection, it is most dangerous in patients with pre-existing bone marrow stress, for example sickle cell anemia or hereditary spherocytosis, and are therefore heavily dependent on erythropoiesis due to the reduced lifespan of the red cells.
 This is termed "aplastic crisis" (also called reticulocytopenia).
 It is treated with blood transfusion.

+Parvovirus B19 is a cause of chronic anemia in individuals with immunodeficiency, receiving immunosuppressive therapy or with HIV infection.
+Treatment with intravenous immunoglobulin usually resolves the anemia although relapse can occur.
+Parvovirus infection may trigger an inflammatory reaction in AIDS patients who have just begun antiretroviral therapy.